microdotblog/indie-microblogging/Part 2/Part 2- Foundation.md

 # Part 2: Foundation

+_“I am very aware that the original concept must do something worthwhile creatively or all the hard work to follow will be wasted.” — Mary Blair_

 It was 2002 at the SXSW Interactive festival in Austin.
 I had registered my domain name manton.org a few years earlier, and used it for some project pages and even a [niche link blog on animation][1] as early as 1999, but I had never dedicated the whole site to a personal blog.
 What I saw at SXSW was the inspiration I needed to start blogging.

 My first post, in its entirety: